Italian lovin’ from the oven.

 2. Line a cookie sheet with parchment paper.

-3. In a small bowl, beat one egg and add 1 TBSP water, set aside.
+3. In a small bowl, beat 1 egg and add 1 TBSP of water; set aside.
 You’ll use this at the end.

 6. Add the dry ingredients to the egg/oil bowl mixture, and blend until you get a sticky smooth dough.
 Be careful not to mix too much, as you don’t want a cake consistency.
-If you feel the mixture is too dry, add a bit of the juice from the orange, until you get a sticky dough.
+If the mixture feels too dry, add a bit of orange juice until you get a sticky dough.

 7. Sprinkle flour on your work surface and also on your hands.

-8. Add the dough onto your work surface and divide dough into four equal balls.
+8. Place the dough on your work surface and divide it into 4 equal balls.

-9. Add two of the dough balls on your cookie sheet, using your hands, press down until they are about 1/2 inch in thickness.
+9. Add two of the dough balls to your cookie sheet, using your hands, press down until they are about 1/2 inch in thickness.

 10. Brush the top of each dough with your egg wash.
 A light coating.
 This is optional: You can sprinkle some sugar on top of each.

-12. Remove from oven and put them on a cooling rack, and let them cool completely.
+12. Remove from the oven, place on a cooling rack, and let cool completely.
 In the meantime, put the other two balls of dough onto your cookie sheet and repeat steps 9 to 12.

-13. Once they are cooled, slice them into 1/2 inch slices, crosswise.
+13. Once they are cooled, slice them crosswise into 1/2-inch slices.

 14. Put the sliced cookies on the cookie sheet and bake an additional 5 – 10 minutes.

-15. The second bake will depend on how crispy you’d like them.
-If you want them to be real hard, that they need to be dunked into hot coffee/tea, then you’d bake them longer.
+15. The second bake will depend on how crispy you’d like them to be.
+If you want them to be really hard, so that they need to be dunked into hot coffee/tea, then you’d bake them longer.
 But if you are looking for a nice crunch, not too soft or not too hard, then 5 – 10 minutes is good.

 Buon Appetito!